pinecoders/pine-utils/guides/code_style/README.md

 ### Script Structure

-The Pine compiler is not very fussy on exact positioning of specific statements or compiler directives.
+The Pine compiler is not very strict on exact positioning of specific statements or compiler directives.
 These guidelines aim to provide a standard way of ordering elements in scripts, but many other ways are syntactically correct.

 1. The first line of a script should be the `//@version=` compiler directive.
 While the compiler defaults to Pine version 1 when no directive is used, scripts written with version 1 of Pine should nonetheless contain the `//@version=1` on their first line.